Welcome.

 Because memory’s a fickle thing.

 I directly experience a wide range of magical events that I record while my memory is fresh.
-Today, my highly detailed records span thousands of pages, and I rely upon these to keep my writing as accurate as possible.
-I also use my records to validate my experiences and make connections I otherwise would not be able to make.
-All of this has led me to believe what I once thought was impossible: magic is real.
+Today, my highly detailed records span thousands of pages, acting like scientific fieldnotes.
+I rely on these to keep my writing as accurate as possible, validate my experiences, and help me make connections I would otherwise miss.
+All of this has led me to believe that which I once thought was impossible: magic is real.

 Real magic is in my blood.